master-hax/pixel-backup-gang/README.md

 this is the preferred installation method for development as it doesn't require an internet connection & any changes to the scripts in the local repo are immediately deployed to the pixel

+> [!NOTE]
+> The directories `/data/local/tmp` & `/data/data/com.termux/files/home` are known to have less restrictive selinux policies, which allow files to be made executable.
+Installing the scripts to other directories may not work.

 ## usage

 ### setup